-used to circumvent security settings including removing device from violation.
+sed to circumvent security settings including removing device from the plation.
 External removable devices are prohibited, including USB ash drives.
-Internet, and N constitutes a v and will abide by the Acceptable Use Policy (AUP) for Technology.
+Internet, and constitutes a and will abide by the Acceptable Use Policy (AUP) for Technology.
 Network Use Policy.
-I further understand that any violation of this policy iolation of school discipline policy.
-Should I commit any violation, mes may be revoked and disciplinary action may be taken.
-Date: Student Name (print): Student Signa ture: As the parent of GUARDIAN: or guardian of this student I have read the Acceptable Use Policy (AUI) y, Internet, and Network Use Policy.
-I understand that this access lucational purposes.
-I also recognize that it is impossible for the Ascensio Parish School responsible for Board to restrict access to controversial materials and I will not hold then materials acquired on the Internet.
-I hereby give my permission for materials Internet project.
-Parish School responsible for child to particular materials acquired on the Internet.
-I hereby give my permission for m
+I further understand that any violation of this policy violation of school discipline policy.
+Should I commit any violation, my ges may be revoked and disciplinary action may be taken.
+Date: Student Name (print): Ct.
+Josef Cian Student Sign ature: PARENT OF As the parent (AUP) for Tec is designed for Ascension Pa not hold then R LEGAL CUSTODIAN: or legal custodian of this student I have read the Acceptable Use Police thnology, Internet, and Network Use Policy.
+I understand that this accessor educational purposes.
+I also recognize that it is impossible for the rish School Board to restrict access to controversial materials and I with responsible for materials acquired on the Internet.
+I hereby give my child to participate in this Internet project.
+PARENT OF As the parent (AUP) for Tec is designed for Ascension Pa not hold then permission for R LEGAL CUSTODIAN: or legal custodian of this student I have read the Acceptable Use Policy.
+Internet, and Network Use Policy.
+I understand that this accessor educational purposes.
+I also recognize that it is impossible for the rish School Board to restrict access to controversial materials and I will responsible for materials acquired on the Internet.
+I hereby give materials acquired on the Internet.

-Remember, using the school computers and the school network is a privilege, not a right.
+\Remember, using the school computers and the school network is a privilege, not a right.
 Failure to comply with the procedures stated in the contract may result in your being denied access to the computers and possible further consequences.